Spectral Density \(J(\omega)\)

 Using a custom configuration file

-You can point Hydra at a different configuration directory or override the config name:
+You can point Hydra at a different configuration directory or override the config name (Similar in tutorial Dyadic Green’s Function via Sommerfeld Integrals):

 --config-path /absolute/path/to/my_configs \